Biking on Boulder's Extensive Trail System

 Trail Rules & Etiquette

-Do not ride on trails that are posted as "no bikes" or that do not have a sign indicating bikes are allowed; bikes are not allowed to ride off-trail.
+Only ride on trails posted as "bikes allowed"; bikes are not allowed to ride off-trail.
 Rangers will issue a summons to bikers caught riding off-trail, or on trails where biking is prohibited.

 We all enjoy OSMP in different ways.
 Expect to encounter other visitors on trails.
 Be courteous and share the trail so that everyone can have an enjoyable experience.
 View Trail Etiquette Info from Boulder Mountainbike Alliance and follow the tips below.